ShayanHaghighi/First-Encryption/README.md

 ```
 to decrypt a string.

-**Note:** The command may take longer on the first time as the cabal manager needs to resolve the program's dependencies.
+**Note:** The command may take longer on the first it is run as the cabal manager needs to resolve the program's dependencies.